pyprojectx/pyprojectx/docs/docs/usage.md

 ## Global tools
 Besides the `px` script, `pw --install-px` also copies adds the `pxg`.

 `pxg` can be used as a lightweight [pipx](https://pypa.github.io/pipx/) to install/run tools globally.
+It provides a default `uv`, f.e. `pxg uv --help` will show the help.

 Example: make http requests with [httpie](https://httpie.io/):
 ```shell